 Acute inhalation toxicity

-A fixed duration exposure of 4 hours is generally recommended, but shorter or longer exposure durations may be appropriate to meet specific objectives.
-Vivotecnia inhalation team will advise you on the recommended exposure according to the substance and the objectives that are determined in the study.
+Fixed-duration exposure of four hours is generally recommended for testing, but shorter or longer exposure times may be appropriate to meet specific objectives.
+Vivotecnia’s inhalation team will advise you on the recommended exposure depending on the substance and the objectives that are established for the study.

-This test provides information on the hazardous proprieties and allows the classification of the test items according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-In principle, the test is not intended for the calculation of a precise LC50, but does give a valuable indication for the determination of defined exposure ranges where lethality is expected since death of a proportion of the animals is still the major endpoint of the acute toxicity studies.
-It will enable a judgment with respect to classifying the test item to one of a series of toxicity classes defined by fixed LC50 cut-off values.
+Acute inhalation toxicity testing provides information on a test item’s hazardous properties and permits its classification according to the globally harmonized system of classification and labelling of chemicals (GHS).
+In principle, the test is not intended to calculate a precise LC50 but does give a valuable indication to determine defined exposure ranges where lethality is expected, as death of a proportion of the animals is still the principal endpoint for the acute toxicity studies.
+As such, acute inhalation toxicity testing will permit an informed judgment to be made regarding the test item’s assignment to one of a series of toxicity classes defined by fixed LC50 cut-off values.

-Vivotecnia inhalation toxicology facilities are authorized to carry out experimental animal exposition studies under the good laboratory practices.
-You can know more about our inhalation facilities, please click here
+Vivotecnia’s inhalation toxicology facilities are authorized to carry out experimental animal exposure studies under good laboratory practices.
+To learn more about our inhalation facilities, please click here

-- Flow-past chambers can accommodate up to 56 animals and 8 sampling points
+- Flow-past chambers can accommodate up to 56 animals and eight sampling points